Corporate Governance of the Company

-The Board of Directors of Bangkok Aviation Fuel Services Public Company Limited (BAFS) strongly believes that the Principles of Good Corporate Governance for Listed Companies issued by the Stock Exchange of Thailand (SET), its Good Corporate Governance and Anti-Corruption Policy, and Code of Conduct are essential for business operation to achieve goal and sustainable growth,
+The Board of Directors of Bangkok Aviation Fuel Services Public Company Limited (BAFS) strongly believes that the Principles of Good Corporate Governance for Listed Companies issued by the Stock Exchange of Thailand (SET), its Good Corporate Governance Policy and Code of Conduct are essential for business operation to achieve goal and sustainable growth,

 1. Protection of Shareholders’ Rights

 3. Delivery of Meeting Invitation Letter in Advance

 - Agenda Item on Appointment of Director: BAFS provides an opportunity to shareholders to select directors individually.
 Each candidate’s information includes name, age, educational background, work experience, number of companies in which each candidate holds directorship categorized into listed companies and general companies, director nomination criteria and process, types of director proposed for nomination, director meeting attendance, number of years in office in case of proposing the appointment of existing directors, which is reviewed and screened by the Nominating and Corporate Governance Committee.

 - Agenda Item on Director Remuneration: BAFS provides details regarding remuneration schemes and amounts as well as the policy and criteria for determination of director remuneration, which are reviewed and screened by the Remuneration Committee.

 - Agenda Item on Appointment of Auditor: BAFS provides details regarding auditor’s name, audit firm, experience, capabilities, independence, audit fee, number of years for audit service (in case of appointing the existing auditor) or reasons for changing the auditor (in case of appointing a new auditor) and methods for considering appropriateness of audit fee, which is reviewed and screened by the Audit Committee.